 I am experienced in working with data, be it collecting, cleaning, encoding, storing, wrangling, visualizing, analyzing or imputing data.
 I can use Stata, R, Python and SQL.
-From 2019–2022 I worked as an economist in SALDRU—looking at labour and macroeconomic trends in South Africa—as well as working for a behavioural economics consultancy.
+From 2019 onwards, I have worked as an economist in SALDRU—looking at labour and macroeconomic trends in South Africa.
+I also worked for a behavioural economics consultancy.
 Through this experience, and my post-graduate Economics courses, I became a proficient statistician, with an understanding of survey design, microeconomics, and time series forecasting.
 My research simulating earnings cuts during the covid-19 lockdown fed into the national policy debate on the furlough scheme (the Temporary Employer/Employee Relief Scheme (TERS)).

 Towards the end of 2021, I sought industry experience with data skills and computing.
-From Jan-May 2022, I worked in the fast-moving consumer goods (FMCG) industry, as a Junior Data Visualization Developer at DataOrbis (a data analytics company).
+From Jan–May 2022, I worked in the fast-moving consumer goods (FMCG) industry, as a Junior Data Visualization Developer at DataOrbis (a data analytics company).
 In that role, I used Tableau to edit and refresh business intelligence (BI) dashboards for retail manufacturers.
 From May–July 2022, I practiced arbitrage on the cryptocurrency market, using Python.

 I aim to work through the Microsoft Azure Data Engineer Associate Certification.
 My Microsoft Documentation profile is https://docs.microsoft.com/en-za/users/aidanhorn

 Feb 2019 – March 2020: Master of Commerce in Economics

 2018: Bachelor of Commerce (Honours) in Economics

 Econometrics, Development Economics, Policy Analysis, Labour Economics, International Finance, Behavioural Economics, Macroeconomics, Mathematical Economics.
 Dissertation: The youth wage subsidy in South Africa.